-When detection type AF, HVR, or Bradycardia is set, the oldest, the most recent, and the longest episodes are protected from overwriting.
+When detection type AF, HVR, or Bradycardia is set, the oldest, the most recent, and the longest episodes are saved.

-When detection type Asystole or SRD is set, the oldest and the two most recent episodes are protected from overwriting.
+When detection type Asystole or SRD is set, the oldest and the two most recent episodes are saved.

-When Patient trigger is set, the 4 most recent episodes are protected from overwriting.
+When Patient trigger is set, the 4 most recent episodes are saved.

-4.2 Mechanical Characteristics
+Mechanical Characteristics